As a weapons system designed for the Cold War, the case for Trident is non-existent in 2019.

 The gaps that need to be addressed are in areas such as maritime patrol, in ships and aircraft to patrol our waters, as well as conventional defence personnel and equipment.
 These gaps have emerged as a result of under-investment and cuts by successive UK governments.

-It is the norm in the world today to be nuclear-free.
-Of all the countries in the world, just nine possessed nuclear weapons at the start of 2015.
+It is the norm in today’s world to be nuclear-free.
+Of all the countries in the world, just nine possessed nuclear weapons at the start of 2019.

 UN member states have voted overwhelmingly to begin negotiations on a treaty to ban nuclear weapons.
 In a vote in the UN Disarmament and International Security Committee on Thursday 27 October, 123 nations voted in favour, with 38 opposing and 16 abstaining.

 6) With independence, we can get rid of Trident in Scotland